Amazon SDE interview experience (2026): OA + VO full process analysis + summary of high-frequency questions

 After writing, we found a pitfall: if K is not used up, we have to continue to delete from the end; and the result has to remove the leading zero, otherwise there will be more cases like "0012".
 We reminded these two points in advance, and the students corrected them in time and passed successfully.

-At first, the participant's answer to the LP was a bit of a "running gag", for example, when he talked about "a project that he is proud of", he only mentioned "making an automated reporting system".
-We helped him expand the details: why (background pain points) → how to do it (specific program) → how to achieve the results (quantitative improvement), which is in line with the STAR framework and makes the story more convincing.
+At first, the students answered that LP was a bit of a "running list".
+For example, when talking about "projects that make them proud", they only mentioned "creating an automated reporting system."
+We helped him expand the details: why to do it (background pain points) → how to do it (specific plan) → what are the results (quantitative improvement).
+This is in line with the STAR framework and makes the story more convincing.

 FAQ – Amazon Software Development Engineer

-Q1: Will the algorithm questions for Amazon SDE be cold?
+Q1: Will Amazon SDE’s algorithm questions be very popular?

-A: No, most of them are LeetCode high-frequency questions, focusing on the clarity of ideas and the ability to write bug-free code quickly.
+A: No, most of them are LeetCode high-frequency questions.
+The focus is on whether the ideas are clear and whether you can quickly write bug-free code.

 Q2: How to prepare for LP behavioral questions?